-Yes, you most likely know that potatoes are a big no-no in most diets due to their increased level of carbs.
+Yes, you most likely know that potatoes are a big no-no in most diets due to their increased carbs.

 But the fact is sweet potatoes are not much better.

-No matter how you cook them, mashed, fried or even baked, they will add not fewer than 23 grams of carbs to your diet for a medium-sized sweet potato.
+No matter how you cook them, mashed, fried, or even baked, they will add no fewer than 23 grams of carbs to your diet for a medium-sized sweet potato.

 The bad news is that just this amount of yogurt will have around 10 grams of carbs.